xp4xbox/Puffader/readme.md

 ```
 > NOTE: For `strScrDir`, be sure to leave out the last `/`.

-#### NOTE: If you plan to send messages via email, be sure to [allow access for less secure apps](https://myaccount.google.com/lesssecureapps) in your gmail account.
+#### If you plan to send messages via email, be sure to [allow access for less secure apps](https://myaccount.google.com/lesssecureapps) in your gmail account.

 For more information please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Usage).